brab0/appt/core/README.md

-# Appt
-A lightweight *exo-framework* for *ready-to-go* **NodeJs** applications.

-## What?!
-This document will introduce the *main package to start using Appt* into your projects, the `@appt/core`.
-We assume you got here after seeing the [Appt's Main](https://github.com/brab0/appt) page.
-If you don't, **we strongly recommend** you to step back an take a 5 minutes reading to get used with some concepts we're going to apply here.

-## Install
-    $ npm install @appt/core --save

-## @appt/core
+# @appt/core
 This package is the main dependency of the framework.
 With it, you can start your NodeJs application and scale it on a *non-intrusive/non-imperative* way by maintaining everything over a **Dependency Injection Pattern** working together with a **Module/Component** abstraction provided by Appt.
  > **EVERYTHING** on Appt's concept is about to build applications over the perception of **Modules** and **Components**

+We assume you got here after seeing the [Appt's Main Page](https://github.com/brab0/appt).
+If you don't, **we strongly recommend** you to step back an take a 5 minutes reading to get used with some key concepts we're going to apply here.

+## Install
+    $ npm install @appt/core --save

 ## Resources